AmrTarekk/Attendence-system-using-Facial-Recognition-/README.md

 Florian Schroff, Dmitry Kalenichenko, James Philbin (2015).
 FaceNet: A Unified Embedding for Face Recognition and Clustering

-Our implementation also took a lot of inspiration from the official FaceNet github repository: https://github.com/krasserm/face-recognition
+My implementation also took a lot of inspiration from the official FaceNet github repository: https://github.com/krasserm/face-recognition